Church Conversion Properties for Sale

 0 baths

 Welcome to 234-236 Church.
 A rare downtown gem with unmatched flexibility!
-Located in the heart of Downtown Moncton, this property offers endless opportunities for investors, professionals, and homeowners alike.
+Located in the heart of Downtown Moncton, this property offers endless opportunities for investors, professionals, and homeowners alike with 6 OFFICES, RECEPTION AREA and 1 RESIDENTIAL UNIT.
 Two electric meters.
-The first floor is approved for office use, featuring a spacious
+The

 House for sale: 10096 IONA ROAD, Southwold